-Application for entry to the Junior Conservatoire Contemporary Dance programme in September 2020 will open on Friday 1 November 2019.
+Application for entry to the Junior Conservatoire Contemporary Dance programme in August 2022 are currently open.

 All applications should be completed online and there is an audition fee of £45.
 If you need financial support to pay for the audition fee please contact us at firstname.lastname@example.org

-All auditions for the Junior Conservatoire Contemporary Dance programme will be held on Tuesday 21 April 2020 and 3/4 September for late auditions.
+All auditions for the Junior Conservatoire Contemporary Dance programme will be held on 28 May 2022.

 If you have any questions about the Junior Conservatoire or the application process, please don’t hesitate to contact us at email@example.com

 Student induction- 20th August 2022